 APD searching for aggravated assault suspect

 ALBANY, Ga.
-(WALB) - The Albany Police Department is asking for the public’s help in their search for an aggravated assault suspect.
+(WALB) - The Albany Police Department is looking for an aggravated assault suspect who was involved in a shooting incident on Thursday morning, according to the agency.

-Isiah Thomas Gilyard, 35, is wanted for aggravated assault, robbery (sudden snatching) and criminal trespass.
+On May 5, officers responded to a shooting in the 100 block of N. Cleveland Street, around 11:37 a.m.

-Police said a victim reported that he was in the 200 block of Thornton Drive (Luxury Inn) visiting a friend when Gillyard walked up to the passenger side door of the victim’s vehicle.
+A witness told officers that he came outside and saw the suspect, later identified as Amber Jones, trying to assault his nephew with a baseball bat.

 Copyright 2022 WALB.
 All rights reserved.